Man of the Hole

-It is not known what language the Man of the Hole spoke, what his people called themselves, or what his name was.
+It is not known what language the Man of the Hole spoke, what his people called themselves, or what his name was, although it may have been Tupian.
 He was the last surviving member of his people following their genocide by Brazilian settlers in the 1970s–1990s and chose to remain isolated until his death in 2022.
 Living primarily by hunting and gathering and moving frequently, he left behind a deep hole of unknown purpose in each of his former homes, giving rise to his nickname.
 After surviving a further attack by armed ranchers in 2009, he was found dead in his home in August 2022.

 Surviving genocide

-The Man of the Hole was not a voluntary recluse; he was forced to live alone after his people were destroyed in the ongoing genocide of indigenous peoples in Brazil.
+The Man of the Hole was not a voluntary recluse; he was forced to live alone after his people were killed in the ongoing genocide of Indigenous peoples in Brazil.
 The majority of his people are believed to have been killed by settlers in the 1970s, around the same time that nearby peoples such as the Akuntsu and Kanoê experienced similar massacres.
 The remaining survivors, apart from the Man of the Hole, were killed in an attack by illegal miners in 1995.
-The Fundação Nacional do Índio (FUNAI), Brazil's government agency for indigenous interests, later discovered the remains of their village, which had been bulldozed in 1996.
+The Fundação Nacional do Índio (FUNAI), Brazil's government agency for Indigenous interests, later discovered the remains of their village, which had been bulldozed in 1996.
 They had remained isolated up until this point, so it is not known what they were called, what language they spoke, or what the Man of the Hole's name was.